Costa Rica stun Italy, France crush Switzerland

 The coaches of England and Spain, both out of the tournament in shock early exits, won the backing of their respective soccer authorities on Friday.

-The Spanish soccer federation (RFEF) said it wanted Vicente del Bosque to remain in the job, according to secretary general Jorge Perez.
+The Spanish soccer federation (RFEF) said it wanted Vicente del Bosque to remain in the job despite the team’s failure at the World Cup finals in Brazil, according to secretary general Jorge Perez.

 And the chairman of England’s Football Association, Greg Dyke, similarly voiced support for Roy Hodgson, saying that, despite the disappointing results, the future looked brighter.